MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 ## Exercise 1: Implement Infrastructure as Code (IaC) and CI/CD with GitHub Actions and a Bicep template

-In this exercise, you will implement IaC with CI/CD to Azure App Service web apps with GitHub Actions and a Bicep template.
+In this exercise, you'll implement IaC with CI/CD to Azure App Service web apps with GitHub Actions and a Bicep template.

 > **Note:** To simplify the initial setup, you will use a fork of an existing GitHub repo that contains the source code of the .NET app, the GitHub Actions workflow, and the Bicep template.